 Pocket-Chin Arm Swings

 Without exception, teaching proper arm mechanics for maximizing running speed is the most difficult.
-Many athletes do not see themselves unless they are taped and they frequently gauge what they are doing with their arms based on their perception of how their arms feel during sprinting.
+Many athletes do not see themselves unless they are taped, and they frequently gauge what they are doing with their arms based on their perception of how their arms feel during sprinting.
 In most cases, arms swings are incorrect and need repositioning.
 "Pocket / Chin" is a good way of teaching arm mechanics and the Butt Bumpers drill is the best drill I have seen for teaching correct arm swing mechanics.
 Have your athletes sit on the ground with both legs straight in front (side-by-side) with arms locked at 90 degrees.
-In slow motion, have athletes swing one arm backward until the hand reaches the pocket, and one arm forward until the hand reaches chin level (approximately twelve inches away from the chin).
+In slow motion, have athletes swing one arm back until the hand reaches the pocket, and one arm forward until the hand reaches chin level (approximately twelve inches away from the chin).

 Valsalva Acceleration Technique

-A slower athlete can beat a faster athlete to the ball, to the hoop, to the tackle, to the touchdown, and to the finish line if the slower athlete is trained to hit the acceleration position (body straight, forward lean from the ankles) with arms pumping pocket-to-chin level and tactically using the Valsalva acceleration technique at precise points.
+A slower athlete can beat a faster athlete to the ball, to the hoop, to the tackle, to the touchdown, and the finish line if the slower athlete is trained to hit the acceleration position (body straight, forward lean from the ankles) with arms pumping pocket-to-chin level and tactically using the Valsalva acceleration technique at precise points.

 Valsalva Acceleration Strategy

-Holding the breath too long can cause harm by making an athlete actually pass out.
+Holding the breath too long can cause harm by making an athlete pass out.
 One occurrence is reported in the literature where this technique was responsible for bursting a tiny blood vessel in the eye of an athlete during heavy maximal lifting.

 It is easy to observe that the Valsalva manoeuvre is frequently used safely as a natural function of the body to increase strength, but it is only held for two to three seconds naturally.
-A 100 meter sprinter would have time to plan for four Valsalva acceleration techniques during the short ten second event, or a masters sprinter like me, may get in five before the finish.
+A 100-meter sprinter would have time to plan for four Valsalva acceleration techniques during the short ten-second event or a masters sprinter like me may get in five before the finish.
 The miler may place the Valsalva acceleration technique in the race strategy 100 meters before the finish line to power that extra kick.

 The football player may strategically use the Valsalva technique to break on the ball for a surprise steal.
 The applications for this acceleration technique are endless.

-We have all seen the superstar athlete interviewed on television after making a game winning play.
+We have all seen the superstar athlete interviewed on television after making a game-winning play.

 "How did you make that great play?" asks the reporter.